ubirch/example-python/README.md

 # Python examples for ubirch API
+**This example code is currently outdated and will be fixed soon.
+In the mean time, please use [ubirch-protocol-python example](https://github.com/ubirch/ubirch-protocol-python/tree/master/examples) instead.**

 This project is a demonstration of ubirch client for Python.
 The entry point is the [`demo.py` file](src/demo.py).